SkipyGroup/rpemotes/README.md

 # <div align="center">RPEmotes 🏋️</div>

 ## This is the OFFICIAL repository of RPEmotes.
-I am not associated with PopcornRP.

 RPEmotes <b><i>was</b></i> a community driven FiveM emote menu allowing players to express themselves in roleplay with custom animations, countless facial expressions, walkstyles and props, inspired by [DullPear](https://github.com/andristum/dpemotes).